 4. Distribution of Documents and SOLs

 This methodology is posted on the ERCOT ISO Market Information System (MIS) Public website.
 Notifications related to revisions of the SOL Methodology for the Planning Horizon and Operations Horizon will be made prior to the effective date of the change.
-When the methodology is revised, a notification of update is sent to each TOP and TP in the ERCOT Interconnection (typically through a market notice, however other equivalent means may be used) [FAC-010-2.1 R4.2, R4.3; FAC-011-2 R4.2, R4.3].
-Notification of revisions to the RC is internal to ERCOT ISO as the single PA and RC in the ERCOT Interconnection Any other PA and or RC that demonstrates it has a reliability-related need for the methodology will be provided the current copy of this SOL Methodology for the Planning Horizon and Operations Horizon.
-A notification of update is sent to that PA and/or RC for any future revisions, if such is requested [FAC-010-2.1 R4, R4.1, R4.2; FAC-011-2 R4, R4.1, R4.2].
-If a recipient of this Methodology provides documented technical comments on the Methodology to SOLmethodology@ercot.com, ERCOT ISO will provide a documented response to that recipient within 45 calendar days of receipt.
-The response will indicate whether a change will be made to this Methodology or, if no change will be made, the reason why [FAC-010-2.1 R5; FAC-011-2 R5].
+When the methodology is revised, a notification of update is sent to each TOP and TP in the ERCOT Interconnection (typically through a market notice, however other equivalent means may be used) [FAC-010-3 R4.2, R4.3; FAC-011-3 R4.2, R4.3].
+Notification of revisions to the RC is internal to ERCOT ISO as the single PA and RC in the ERCOT Interconnection.
+Any other PA and or RC that demonstrates it has a reliability-related need for the methodology will be provided the current copy of this SOL Methodology for the Planning Horizon and Operations Horizon.
+A notification of update is sent to that PA and/or RC for any future revisions, if such is requested [FAC-010-3 R4, R4.1, R4.2; FAC-011-3 R4, R4.1, R4.2].
+If a recipient of this methodology provides documented technical comments on the methodology to SOLmethodology@ercot.com, ERCOT ISO will provide a documented response to that recipient within 45 calendar days of receipt.
+The response will indicate whether a change will be made to this Methodology or, if no change will be made, the reason why [FAC-010-3 R5; FAC-011-3 R5].

 ERCOT ISO (acting as the PA) sends the assessment results annually to each NERC TOP and TP in the ERCOT Interconnection through either an e-mail distribution list or an ERCOT market notice.
 The results will be shared within ERCOT ISO, as appropriate.
 Internal communications will include the list of multiple contingencies and the associated stability limits, or notification that results did not identify any stability-related multiple contingencies [FAC-014-2 R5.3, R6.1, R6.2].

 ERCOT ISO (acting as the RC) provides SOLs that ERCOT ISO has developed, including those SOLs that are identified as an IROL, to the TOPs and TPs in the ERCOT Interconnection that have a demonstrated need and provide a written request that includes a schedule for delivery of those limits.
-ERCOT provides information on new stability limits that could become an SOL, through the process of adding generic transmission constraints.
+ERCOT provides information on new stability limits that could become an SOL, through the process of adding Generic Transmission Constraints.
 ERCOT provides thermal based congestion and voltage limits as noted in Section 3.5 of this document for each Network Operations Model.
 ERCOT ISO (acting as the RC) will also provide SOLs to any other RCs that have a reliability-related need for those limits and provide a written request that includes a schedule for delivery of those limits [FAC-014-2 R5, R5.1].
 SOLs will be shared within ERCOT ISO, as appropriate, to ensure SOLs are fed back to the planning horizon as necessary [FAC-014-2 R5.1].
 Any IROLs that are provided contain the information provided below [FAC-014-2 R5.1].

 Identification and status of the associated Facility (or group of Facilities) that is (are) critical to the derivation of the IROL.